BPHR’s Director Lisa Salcido, SPHR, SHRM-SCP provides answers to your pressing HR questions.

 - The NJ Department of Labor and Workforce Development has been granted authority to investigate violations, subpoena payroll and tax records, interview employees and issue stop-work orders.

 - Employers are required to post a notification that explains how employees can file a possible misclassification charge.
+The poster was released in May 2020.
+You can access it here.

 - Penalties for misclassifying workers have been raised to $250 for a first violation and up to $1,000 per misclassified employee.